 • Communicating and promoting the organization’s mission and historical significance to our membership and the community.

 The Junior League of Kansas City, Missouri has a vision to be a visible group of active volunteers focused on improving the quality of life in our community.

 Since 1914, the Junior League of Kansas City, Missouri has been associated with more than 350 community agencies and organizations.
-Since the League’s inception, our members have donated more than $16.5 million and over 2.3 million hours of volunteer time.
+Since the League’s inception, our members have raised $18.7 million for our mission and given over 2.5 million hours of volunteer time.
 League members research areas of need in the Kansas City area and educate the membership and the community about those issues.
 Currently, our focus area is Women and Children.